HB638 Alabama 2010 Session

 - Beer containing caffeine or other central nervous system stimulant, sale prohibited, penalties

-This bill would prohibit the sale of any beer containing caffeine or central nervous system stimulant beverages, and would provide that a violation would be a Class C misdemeanor.
+HB638 would ban the sale of beer containing caffeine or other central nervous system stimulants in Alabama and make violations a Class C misdemeanor.

 - Subjects